huntersnk/SnkGhostTheme/README.md

 # SnkGhostTheme

-version : 0.5.4 alpha
+version : 0.5.6 beta
 update @ 20181007

 #### changelog
-1. A new refactory ongoing
+1. A new look
-2. ghost v2.0 support tbd
+2. ghost v2.0 support
-3. layout optimize tbd

-#### old changelog
-1. h1-h5 font size changed
-2. quote color and bgcolor change
-3. tag bgcolor change
-4. change version 0.2 to 0.3.0
-5. When width <= 800,moving header behind the content
-6. add search function based on ghostHunterJs and JQuary
-7. add github URL
-8. remove social network weibo and twitter
-9. set a new home page
-10. remove search function,tbd
-11. a new home page basic page,need optimize

-### New Step
-table of content flow
+3. new function table of content

+#### tbd
+1. a better design
+2. remove bootstrap

 ## Special thx